Abuse in Later Life | Elder Abuse

 Older victims are from a variety of racial and ethnic groups and all economic levels.
 Many older victims are active members of the community.
 Some older victims are frail and live with significant health issues, physical disabilities, and/or cognitive limitations.
 Females, males and those who don’t identify with a specific gender identity may be victims of abuse in later life.

-Who is perpetrating abuse in later life?
+Who perpetrates abuse in later life?

 How common is abuse in later life?

-What causes Abuse in Later Life?
+What Causes Abuse in Later Life?

 Theories that elder abuse is caused by caregiver stress, anger, substance abuse, or retaliation for previous child abuse have not been supported by research.
 Often these issues co-exist with abuse, neglect, or exploitation but do not cause abuse.
 These problems may need to be dealt with as separate issues.
 But resolving these problems rarely enhances victim safety or improves the quality of an older victim’s life.